-The Town of Carefree is located along the northern edge of the Phoenix Metropolitan Area, approximately 10 miles north of Loop 101 and 10 miles east of Interstate-17.
+The Village Center is located in the heart of the The-Town of Carefree.
+Carefree is located along the northern edge of the Phoenix Metropolitan Area, approximately 10 miles north of Loop 101 and 10 miles east of Interstate-17.
 Situated around picturesque Black Mountain, Carefree is 9 square miles in size and is one of three communities that combine to form the area known as the Desert Foothills.
 Generally land locked, Carefree is positioned between the communities of Cave Creek to the west, Scottsdale to the south and east, and a small pocket of mountainous unincorporated land to the north.
 The Town also serves as the gateway to Bartlett Lake, which is located approximately 16 miles east of the Carefree town limits.
 See Figure 1 - Regional Context

-Study Area
+Study Planning Process & Redevelopment Area